sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 .StringLoop:
     INX

-    ; TODO - Loading up the data of each specific sprite.
+    ; TODO - Loading up the data of each specific tile.
-    ; TODO - Accessing each sprite's horizontal location sub-data.
+    ; TODO - Accessing each tile's horizontal location sub-data.
     ; TODO - Increasing its value in the direction that corresponds to the right direction (translation transformation in game programming parlance).
-    ; TODO - Saving the result back into the sprites's corresponding location in memory.
+    ; TODO - Saving the result back into the tile's corresponding location in memory.

     CPX ; TODO - How many times should this loop run?
     BNE .StringLoop
 ```

-<sub>**Code Block 5**: Here, the `.` before `StringLoop` denotes that it is a section belonging to the `RotateText` subroutine.</sub>
+<sub>**Code Block 5**: Here, the `.` before `StringLoop` denotes that it is a section belonging to the `RotateText` subroutine.
+Consider it an inner subroutine inside `RotateText`'s scope.</sub>

-In 6502, the only register that can perform math operations is the accumulator, so it is always a good idea to use it to do stuff like translations (even if it's just an increment).
-We said earlier that the sprites were all saved in memory starting at location `$0300`.
-If the `c` sprite were the first sprite to be loaded up, then this would be the first location that we would load, but the `c` sprite is actually the 14th sprite to be saved into memory, so it's starting location is actually at memory location `$0333`.
+In 6502, the only register that can perform math operations is the accumulator (A register), so it is always a good idea to use it to do stuff like translations (even if it's just an increment).

+We said earlier that the tiles were all saved in memory starting at location `$0300`, right?
+Now, if the `c` tile were the first tile to have been loaded up, then this would be the location that we would load.
+But the `c` tile is actually the 14th tile to be saved into memory, so its starting location is actually at memory location `$0333`.
 Let's apply the label `STRNG_STRT` to this location for convenient:

 ```
     STRNG_STRT
-     ($0300)
+     ($0333)
         v
 ... ––– C1 ––– C2 ––– C3 ––– C4
                               |